 With an API account and a free respond.io account ready, it’s time to connect and start messaging customers.
 The process of connecting will always involve getting a token or webhook from the WhatsApp Partner platform, adding it to respond.io & vice versa.

 Generally, there are a set of tokens and webhooks for each WhatsApp number you connect.
-To connect please follow the Step by Step guide for the WhatsApp Business API Integration of your choice.
-Now let’s move on to using your new WhatsApp CRM.
+To connect please follow the Step by Step guide on how to integrate your WhatsApp API account.
+Now let’s move on to using your new WhatsApp CRM tool.

 There are a ton of different use cases and workflows possible by using Respond.io with WhatsApp Business integration.
 But we’re going to start with five quick things you can do to get the best out of your WhatsApp Integration on day one.